PerciValXIII/Chivalry/README.md

 External libraries used are Bootstrap, Google fonts, font awesome, Boostrap jQuery.

-You can view the websit on
+You can view the website on
 https://swattikmaiti.github.io/Chivalry/